-eolas is a single, maintained source of truth for NZ, AU and OECD statistics.
+eolas is a single, maintained source of truth for + NZ public datasets (plus five OECD-harmonised NZ macro indicators).
 Pull once from one API and it flows into whatever tools your team already uses — data warehouses, orchestration pipelines, BI tools, notebooks.
 All integrations authenticate with your API key.
-Get one free →
+Create a free account →

 pip install fivetran-connector-sdk requests